the-scouts/por/sphinx_source/chapter-4.rst

 iv.The District Scout Council must hold an Annual General Meeting within six months of the financial year end to:

       *  receive and consider the Annual Report of the District Executive Committee, including the annual statement of accounts;
-      *  approve the District Commissioner's nomination of the District Chair and nominate
-      *  members of the District Executive Committee;
+      *  approve the District Commissioner's nomination of the District Chair and nominated members of the District Executive Committee;
       *  elect a District Secretary unless the District Secretary is employed by the District Executive Committee;
       *  elect a District Treasurer;
       *  elect certain members of the District Executive Committee;